Science communication that fits the project

-That science communication is important is also undisputed: it anchors the understanding of science - its methods, projects, findings and also limits - in society and politics.
-It has long been established in the science system, is itself a field of research and, not least, a component of BMBF project funding.
+Science communication is essential to ensure that research results reach those who affect them.
+It strengthens the understanding of science - its methods, findings and limits - in society and politics.
+It has long been established in the science system, is itself a research field and an equal part of BMBF project funding.

-The new section "Science Communication and Transfer” ensures that both topics are given due space on the GSW portal.
-One focus is on practical examples from the humanities and social sciences that offer suggestions for successful science communication and transfer measures.
+With the new area "Science Communication and Transfer", the two topics are given the space they deserve on the GSW portal.
+One focus is on practical examples from the humanities and social sciences, which offer suggestions for successful science communication and transfer measures.